 Portland, Oregon, Ma Ava (Ava Avalos) stated that Ma Anand Sheela had

-played a tape recording of a meeting Sheela had with Rajneesh about the 'need to kill people.'
-The tape was played to Rajneesh's inner circle of sannyasins in
+played a tape recording of a meeting Sheela had with Rajneesh about the

-the court statement.
+to strengthen their resolve to carry out criminal acts.
+See the court statement.
 Ma Ava stated under oath that "She

 (Ma Anand Sheela) came back to the meeting and ... began to play the